Binance Market Update (2022-09-20)

 Binance

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include EPX, MDX, and PUNDIX, up by 73%, 33%, and 20%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include EPX, MDX, and XRP, up by 51%, 22%, and 18%, respectively.

 Top stories of the day: